1978–79 NCAA Division I men's ice hockey season

 The 1978–79 NCAA Division I men's ice hockey season began in October 1978 and concluded with the 1979 NCAA Division I Men's Ice Hockey Tournament's championship game on March 24, 1979 at the Olympia Stadium in Detroit, Michigan.
 This was the 32nd season in which an NCAA ice hockey championship was held and is the 85th year overall where an NCAA school fielded a team.

+Season Outlook

+Pre-season poll

+The top teams in the nation voted on by coaches before the start of the season.
+The poll was compiled by radio station WMPL.